Cotopaxi, Colorado: Russian Jewish Colony

 The trick, it seems, to successful revision is to talk in circles to the point where the listener is dizzy and cannot see or walk the straight line.
 Then simply say "follow me."

 Of course local history stories have their problems.
-Like the interview of Glen Mullins wherein Glen states that Charlie McCoy was a good friend of Gold Tom.
+For instance, like the interview of Glen Mullins wherein Glen states that Charlie McCoy was a good friend of Gold Tom.

 With local history sources, you have to KNOW your sources and their family history to sort out their information and bias.
 Glen was related to Charlie McCoy.
 So of course the fact that McCoy and George Meyers were in cahoots in picking on Gold Tom, and that Gold tom was an old man and Charlie was a young man will be revised to "he was his good friend."